ebzzry/ebzzry.github.io/src/fallacies.md

 > the celestial bodies around the Sun spin fast enough, something new
 > must be created.”

-The speaker confuses something that is directly observable, to something that is inobservable, and draws conclusions based on false comparisons.
+The speaker convolutes something that is directly observable, to something that is inobservable, and draws conclusions based on false comparisons.